Posted by IKO Community Management on December 27, 2019 at 9:00 AM

 Trello is great for planning events, adding to-do lists with virtual checkmarks and due dates.
 Basecamp is great for project management.

 To start, create an electronic, centralized calendar for community events.
 Give access to all subcommittee leaders and HOA board members.
 Post upcoming events on a website widget, social media, and a mobile app for residents.
+If your community is one of our clients, you should also take advantage of the IKO Community Portal's community calendar system as well, which also allows for e-blast reminders to residents.

 For more information about taking initiative on community events, download our Effective HOA Leadership Qualities Guide.
 Click on the button below to learn more: